ibm-cloud-docs/devsecops/devsecops-tutorial.md

 {{site.data.keyword.cos_full_notm}} is used to store the evidences and artifacts that are generated by the compliance pipelines.
 If you want to use this feature, you must have a Cloud {{site.data.keyword.cos_short}} instance and a bucket.
 [Click here](/docs/devsecops?topic=devsecops-cd-devsecops-cos-bucket-evidence) to create a Cloud {{site.data.keyword.cos_short}} instance, and [read the recommendation](/docs/devsecops?topic=devsecops-cd-devsecops-cos-config) for configuring a bucket that can act as a compliance evidence locker.

 You can optionally set any kind of Cloud {{site.data.keyword.cos_short}} bucket as a locker, even without a retention policy.
-The pipeline won't check or enforce settings at the moment.
+The pipeline doesn't check or enforce settings at the moment.
 For help, see the [Cloud {{site.data.keyword.cos_short}} documentation](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
 {: note}

 You need to select the following information for the Pipelines to reach the bucket: